- by Daniel

 Exercising when you have back pain may seem like a crazy thing to do but staying active is vital if you're going to beat it.

-When you live with chronic pain, it can be hard to know what to do for the best.
+When you live with persistent back pain it can be hard to know what to do for the best.

-And the thought of exercising when you are in pain may seem like a silly thing to do.
+And the thought of exercising when you are in pain may seem like an especially silly thing to do.